-S. boulardii is a commonly prescribed probiotic that can prevent or improve a number of GI issues.
-This probiotic also combats bacterial, parasite and fungal infections and support the human immune system.
+S. boulardii is a commonly recommended probiotic for a number of GI issues, especially diarrhea.
+This probiotic may also combat bacterial, parasite and fungal infections and support the human immune system.
 Read on to learn more about the science behind these benefits.

 Saccharomyces boulardii is a tropical species of yeast first isolated from lychee and mangosteen fruit in 1923.
 A French scientist (named Boulard, hence the scientific name of S. boulardii) first isolated this yeast after observing the natives of Southeast Asia chewing on the skin of lychee and mangosteen in an attempt to ward off cholera.